 The Solution to Pain Management Billing Issues

-Medcare MSO takes care of revenue cycle management (RCM) from beginning to end, allowing pain management doctors and staff to focus on patient care, knowing that the necessary billing and coding is getting done.
+Medcare MSO takes care of revenue cycle management (RCM) from beginning to end, allowing pain management doctors and staff to focus on patients, knowing that the necessary billing and coding services are getting done.
 The extent of services includes not only what would be assumed to be part of pain management billing, but also payroll costs, revenue increments, ensuring compliance and more.

-Outsourcing medical billing should not be seen as a cost burden for your practice, but as a service that will free up practitioners and staff to focus on patient care, while increasing revenue by efficiently filing claims, managing rejections and denials, and avoiding up coding and down coding errors.
-We even take care of annual payer adjustments, completing the revenue cycle.
+Outsourcing medical billing should not be seen as a cost burden for your practice management, but as a service that will free up practitioners and staff to focus on patients, while increasing revenue by efficiently filing claims, managing rejections, and denials, and avoiding up coding and down coding errors.
+We even take care of annual payer adjustments, completing the cycle as revenue cycle management.

-As specialists in medical billing and coding, Medcare MSO keeps up with the annual code changes as well as the various rules and billing practices that are constantly changing.
-Because we have customers of all sizes, in every major field of medicine, or coders are kept up to date and trained on the specialized codes of each specialty they work with.
+As specialists in medical billing and coding, Medcare MSO keeps up with the annual code changes as well as the various rules and pain management billing guidelines that are constantly changing.
+Because we have customers of all sizes, in every major field of medicine, or certified coders are kept up to date and trained on the specialized codes of each specialty they work with.
 Get a free demo today and see how we can help you and your practice run more efficiently, increase revenue & improve cash flow.